Neonatal weight gain and nutrition

-Babies born before 34 weeks often have problems feeding from a bottle or a breast.
-This is because they have a hard time coordinating sucking, breathing, and swallowing.
+Babies born before 34 to 37 weeks often have problems feeding from a bottle or a breast.
+This is because they are not yet mature enough to coordinate sucking, breathing, and swallowing.

-Other illness can also interfere with a newborn’s ability to feed through a nipple.
+Other illness can also interfere with a newborn's ability to feed by mouth.
 Some of these include:

 - Breathing problems